RiiConnect24/mo2mp4/README.md

 ## Compiling

-I have no idea why you would want to compile this, but just replace Form1.cs in [https://github.com/Gericom/MobiclipDecoder/tree/newer_stuff Gericom's MobiclipDecoder].
+I have no idea why you would want to compile this, but just replace Form1.cs in [Gericom's MobiclipDecoder](https://github.com/Gericom/MobiclipDecoder/tree/newer_stuff).

 ## License